ayushpillai28/AyushP_BallDetectingRobot/index.md

-﻿# Ball Detecting Robot with Raspberry Pi
+﻿# Autonmous Robot with Raspberry Pi
-I am working on a Raspberry Pi Machine Learning model which will detect a ball and a robot will move towards it.
+I am working on a Raspberry Pi Machine Learning model with the eventual goal of creating a fully autonmous car.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Ayush P | Groton School | Engineer| Incoming Junior